BambamRR/ask-web/README.md

 ﻿# ask-web
- This is a web project maked from purpose for presentation, maked using NodeJs for backend and bootstrap for frontend, pull your request if you want.
+ This is a web project maked from purpose for presentation, bases in the popular website ask.fm , maked using NodeJs for backend and bootstrap for frontend, pull your request if you want.